-In principal, there are two different types of software applications.
-The first are operational applications, such as software for pricing (the traditional way) and labeling.
+In principle, there are two different types of software applications.
+The first is operational applications, such as software for pricing (the traditional way) and labeling.
 Operational software pushes the price and weight data to scales, assists in inventory management, and helps to manage the security software covering the retail location(s).
 Typically, an operational application also drives energy management for physical locations; most locations still use conventional heating and air conditioning systems.
 Energy consumption, loss prevention, and security are common (and growing) concerns for many retailers.
 More IoT devices and other intelligent in-store systems mean a higher risk of being hacked.
 Retailers must be aware of their exposure to these types of security risks and rethink the way they prioritize security for their stores.

 Applications Driving Customer Intelligence

 The second type of software application is drives customer intelligence.
 Retailers are afraid of smartphone-wielding shoppers who browse products, check pricing in-store, and then purchase online.
-New ways to connect with customers while in-store are needed, and the more innovative retailers have found a few.
+Retail needs new ways to connect with customers while in stores, and the more innovative retailers have found a few.
 Location-based beacon technology uses sensors to track a customer’s path through a store to help improve the store layout.
 Consider the potential for new retail experiences, including real-time personalized recommendations and promotions.

 Electronic shelf labels are intelligent labels placed on a shelf or product that allow a retailer to track a customer’s selections.
-For example, if a customer takes a suit from a rack for a closer look, these labels can drive intelligent micro digital signage (MDS) devices at this key point-of-decision - the product in the customer’s hand.
+For example, if a customer takes a suit from a rack for a closer look, these labels can drive intelligent micro digital signage (MDS) devices at this key point of decision - the product in the customer’s hand.
 If the customer places the product - the suit - back on the rack, a customized “special offer” is displayed near the suit to promote that specific product.

 Consumer applications make it possible to prepare your shopping list at home.
-In store, the customer is then shown the most efficient way to pick up the products from the shopping list that was created.
+In-store, the customer is then shown the most efficient way to pick up the products from the shopping list that was created.
 Paired together with check-out technologies, the retailer can analyze customer shopping behaviors by tracking what was on the planned shopping list and what was an impulse purchase in the store.
 These applications and many more are all interconnected, and most are connected with the consumer.
 A truly innovative retailer can see the need to gather customer data and drive the push for more in-depth analytics.

 What About Economics?